apify/apify-docs/sources/academy/platform/deploying_your_code/input_schema.md

     "properties": {
         "numbers": {
             "title": "Number list",
-            "description": "The list of numbers to add up.", }
+            "description": "The list of numbers to add up."
-    },
+        }
+    }
 }
 ```